 Many insurers pay an annual dividend to policyholders.
 Insurance dividends are usually the money that is left over from all the premiums collected after overhead expenses and claims are paid.
-They are non-taxable because the IRS considers them a return of premium rather than a traditional dividend; so, they are a great way to get some extra money out of your life insurance.
+They are non-taxable because the IRS considers them a return of premium rather than a traditional dividend so they are a great way to get some extra money out of your life insurance.

 Another option is called surrender value.
 Generally speaking, after a policy has been in force for at least three years and has accumulated some cash value, you can cancel the policy and take the surrender value in a cash payment.
-In the early years of a policy there are usually fees involved that will reduce the cash value.
+In the early years of a policy, there are usually fees involved that will reduce the cash value.

-Finally, one other option is a life settlement, in which the policy is sold to a third party for a cash sale.
+One other option is a life settlement, in which the policy is sold to a third party for a cash sale.

 The more important thing to remember is that surrender means giving up the insurance.
-You get the cash value, less any fees, and the insurance is terminated.
+You get the cash value, minus any fees, and the insurance is terminated.
 Unlike a loan, there is no interest or repayment – but there is also no death benefit.
 Consider surrender only as a last resort or if you have adequate life insurance in place elsewhere.

 One of the reasons you decided to buy a whole or universal life policy was because it builds cash value and you have the ability to borrow against it.
 The other reason, and perhaps the more important one, was to make provisions for those left behind after your death.
+So consider:

 - The type of cash value life insurance policy you buy.
 Different policy types will grow your cash value differently.